techknowfile/techknowfile.github.io/_posts/2019-04-19-using-a-hidpi-monitor-with-a-low-resolution-external-monitor-ubuntu-i3.markdown

 * Ubuntu 16.04
 * i3-gaps (4.16.1-166-g007218a8)

+**TL;DR**
+* Install xserver-xorg-hwe-18.04 (requires Ubuntu 18.04 or higher)
+* Use NVIDIA driver 415, but not 418 if you also use compton.
+NVIDIA 3XX drivers cause the secondary monitor to not show the entire workspace, and 418 caused terrible lag when used in conjuction with compton and `--backend glx`.

 ## The problem
 Using a HiDPI monitor with 2x scale set.
 Connecting an external, lower dpi monitor results in everything on that monitor also being scaled 2x, making them way too big. i3 status bar, browser address bars, etc become unusable.